Multi-Task Learning in Natural Language Processing: An Overview: Application in NLP Tasks

-Targeting sequence tagging tasks, \cite{rei17} adds a language modeling objective into a sequence labeling model to counter the sparsity of named entities and make full use of training data. \cite{as17} adds five auxiliary tasks for scientific keyphrase boundary classification, including syntactic chunking, frame target annotation, hyperlink prediction, multi-word expression identification, and semantic super-sense tagging. \cite{ll17} uses opinion word extraction and sentence-level sentiment identification to assist aspect term extraction. \cite{ifmms17} trains an extractive summarization model together with an auxiliary document-level classification task. \cite{xzz18} transfers knowledge from a large open-domain corpus to the data-scarce medical domain for Chinese word segmentation by developing a parallel MTL architecture.
-HanPaNE \cite{wtnmt19} improves NER for chemical compounds by jointly training a chemical compound paraphrase model. \cite{xlz19} enhances Chinese semantic role labeling by adding a dependency parsing model and uses the output of dependency parsing as additional features. \cite{nnnosat19} improves the evidence extraction capability of an explainable multi-hop QA model by viewing evidence extraction as an auxiliary summarization task. \cite{amd20} improves the character-level diacritic restoration with word-level syntactic diacritization, POS tagging, and word segmentation.
-In \cite{cbyls20}, the performance of argument mining is improved by the argument pairing task on review and rebuttal pairs of scientific papers. \cite{ltn20} makes use of the similarity between word sense disambiguation and metaphor detection to improve the performance of the latter task.
-To handle the primary disfluency detection task, \cite{wclqlw20} pre-trains two self-supervised tasks using constructed pseudo training data before fine-tuning on the primary task.
+Targeting sequence tagging tasks, \citet{rei17} adds a language modeling objective into a sequence labeling model to counter the sparsity of named entities and make full use of training data. \citet{as17} add five auxiliary tasks for scientific keyphrase boundary classification, including syntactic chunking, frame target annotation, hyperlink prediction, multi-word expression identification, and semantic super-sense tagging. \citet{ll17} use opinion word extraction and sentence-level sentiment identification to assist aspect term extraction. \citet{ifmms17} train an extractive summarization model together with an auxiliary document-level classification task. \citet{xzz18} transfer knowledge from a large open-domain corpus to the data-scarce medical domain for Chinese word segmentation using a parallel MTL architecture.
+HanPaNE \cite{wtnmt19} improves NER for chemical compounds by jointly training a chemical compound paraphrase model. \citet{xlz19} enhance Chinese semantic role labeling by adding a dependency parsing model and uses the output of dependency parsing as additional features. \citet{nnnosat19} improve the evidence extraction capability of an explainable multi-hop QA model by viewing evidence extraction as an auxiliary summarization task. \citet{amd20} improve character-level diacritic restoration with word-level syntactic diacritization, POS tagging, and word segmentation.
+In \cite{cbyls20}, the performance of argument mining is improved by the argument pairing task on review and rebuttal pairs of scientific papers. \citet{ltn20} make use of the similarity between word sense disambiguation and metaphor detection to improve the performance of the latter task.
+To handle the primary disfluency detection task, \citet{wclqlw20} pre-train two self-supervised tasks using constructed pseudo training data before fine-tuning on the primary task.